emenmousavi/forbidden_403/README.md

     ```bash
     python3 run.py
     ```
-The requirements.txt includes the following Python libraries:
-- paramiko: For SFTP file transfer and SSH communication.
-- requests: To download the index.php file from GitHub.

 4. Follow the prompts to enter your SFTP credentials (host, username, and port).
 5. The script will check for the `index.php` file, download and upload it if necessary.